MGoedtel/azure-monitor-health-knowledge/articles/vmhealth-windows/winserver-knowledge-logical-disk-mbspacelow.md

 ## Summary

-The Logical Disk Megabytes Free Space monitor enables operators to set varying threshold values for system and non-system logical disk volumes.
+Logical Disk Megabytes Free Space monitoring enables operators to set varying threshold values for system and non-system logical disk volumes.
 In addition separate threshold values can be set for Warning and Error states.

 ## Configuration